 If you are looking for a few ways to save on all of these fun things to do in San Francisco in September, then check these out.

 This is the most popular discount card.
 It offers you the chance to save on admission to some of SF's top museums.
 They include the California Academy of Sciences, the Exploratorium, and the Aquarium of the Bay.
-You can also switch these out for a few other options including a visit to the de Young, the Legion of Honor, or the Monterey Bay Aquarium.
+You can also switch these out for a few other options including a visit to the SF Museum of Modern Art.

 Another benefit is a ticket on a 60-minute bay cruise.